Notnotausr/coding-exercises/README.md

 # Coding Exercises
 ## How to submit
 Put your code for all of the week's exercises in the correct folder (ex.
-Java/Week 1) and name it as firstName - Submission
+Java/Week 1/Name) and put in your .java files as seperate for each exercise.